-The HRCC engaged Steven Hall & Partners commencing in 2013 to provide independent compensation advice.
-Steven Hall & Partners reports directly to the HRCC Chair.
-The advisor's mandate includes the following compensation-related services:
+The HRCC engaged Steven Hall & Partners, LLC from 2013 to June 30, 2018 to provide independent compensation advice.
+Effective July 1, 2018, Hugessen Consulting replaced Steven Hall & Partners, LLC to provide independent compensation advice.
+The compensation consultant reports directly to the HRCC Chair.
+Their mandate includes the following compensation-related services:

-- Review and recommend changes to compensation structure for the CEO and other NEOs; - Compare compensation of NEOs to marketplace data; - Review and recommend changes to the design of the STIP and LTIP; - Review the performance metrics used to determine incentive payments;
+- Review and recommend changes to compensation structure for the CEO and other NEOs; - Compare compensation of NEOs to marketplace data; - Review and recommend changes to the design of the STIP and LTIP; - Review the performance metrics used to determine incentive payments; - Provide information and advice on emerging trends and best practices.